Dillenia alata: Description

 Dillenia alata is a medium-sized tree, growing to 20 m tall with a trunk up to 60 cm diameter and a dense shady crown.
 It has a distinctive reddish brown, papery bark that peels easily.
 The leaves are simple and entire, that is, they have no marginal teeth, lobes or any other divisions of the leaf blade.
 They are glossy dark green and rather large, measuring up to 25 cm long and 12 cm wide, and there are between 8 and 14 lateral veins either side of the midrib.
 They are arranged spirally on the twigs, on petioles (leaf stalks) about 4 cm long.
 The petioles are broadly and conspicuously winged, and they sheath the twig.

 The inflorescence is a raceme carrying up to 4 flowers, borne on the twigs more or less opposite a leaf, with each flower being held on a pedicel about 4 cm long.
 The green has five lobes in two whorls—the inner whorl has three lobes about 20 mm long, and the outer with two lobes up to 13 mm long.
 There are five (sometimes six) yellow, rounded petals about 4 cm long and 2.5 cm wide.
 Two circles of stamens are at the centre, the outer yellow ones are shorter and number about 100, the inner ones are taller, pink-red and number about 20.
 There are 6–8 carpels arranged around the with pink-red styles up to 12 mm long; each carpel has 8–10 ovaries.

 The distinctive fruit is a dehiscent red capsule with a persistent calyx.
-It opens widely at maturity, spliting into 8 valves (or segments) and revealing a number of 4 mm long black seeds which are fully enclosed in a waxy white aril.
+It opens widely at maturity, splitting into 8 valves (or segments) and revealing a number of 4 mm long black seeds which are fully enclosed in a waxy white aril.